asukero/Dubtrack_Scrobbler/README.md

 # Dubtrack_Scrobbler
-Greasemonkey/Tampermonkey user script to enabme scrobbling on dubtrack
+Greasemonkey/Tampermonkey user script to enable scrobbling on dubtrack

 Work in progress...